dezzak/lmld-constitution/constitution.md

       (iii) ensure that the Local Party has a wide a range of social and political activities to facilitate member retention;
     (g) The Public Relations Officer - to:
-      (i) issue statements to the press and other media on behalf of the Lancaster and Morecambe Liberal Democrats, (ii) maintain and advance the Local Party’s relations with the local media, (iii) develop and maintain the website and other forms of electronic communications;
+      (i) issue statements to the press and other media on behalf of the Lancaster and Morecambe Liberal Democrats, (ii) maintain and advance the Local Party's relations with the local media, (iii) develop and maintain the website and other forms of electronic communications;
     (h) The 100 Club Coordinator - to:
       (i) organise and publicise the 100 Club,